samra-a/Capstone_Project_GRWM/README.md

 - Postman
 - Postico

 2. Clone the repository from GitHub.
-Scroll to the top of this page and click on the green Code button.
+Scroll to the top of this page and click on the green 'Code' button.
 Ensure SSH is selected and copy the link provided, or you can copy the link here: `git@github.com:samra-a/Capstone_Project_GRWM.git`.
 In your terminal, perform the following command:
 `git clone git@github.com:samra-a/Capstone_Project_GRWM.git`

 3. Create a new PostgreSQL database named 'grwm_capstone' anywhere in your terminal.